 Some steps to follow when creating your plan to sell the mentorship program:

 1. Define the benefits.
+Just like a marketing department has to define the ROI from the marketing tools they use your mentorship program should be tied to the benefits it provides to the company.
 By defining how the program will benefit the mentor, mentee and the organization, you’ll be better able to promote the selling-points to each stakeholder.
 There are distinct benefits for everyone involved.
 For the mentor, it can be an opportunity to give back to the company or to help a co-worker develop additional career skills.
 For the mentee, it can be an opportunity to expand their network or to learn more about career opportunities in the organization.
 For an organization, mentoring programs can help cultivate loyalty in employees and, in turn, lead to less turnover.

 2. Target your advocates.
 Consider who in the workplace will be interested in the program and can help support and promote it.
 Are there outstanding experienced mentors who could act as champions for the program, encouraging other employees to get involved?
 Consider any new hires that could benefit from a mentoring relationship.
 Employees who are new to the organization can learn more from getting to know a mentor than they will from a simple job training.
 Mentorship gives them a wider view of how the organization operates and their potential for future career growth.